yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

  1. Configure La Fonera
  1. Turn La Fonera off and connect it to your router so you can continue working normally.
  1. Remember to change again the values of your Local Area Network.
-=== Updating / Unbricking via redboot ===
+=== Updating / Unbricking via RedBoot ===

-['''NOTE''': Word on IRC is that the instructions down in the "Flashing OpenWRT" section are the ones you should use.
+'''NOTE''': Word on IRC is that the instructions down in the "Flashing OpenWrt" section are the ones you should use.
 Specifying all those parameters to "fis create" is said to be no good idea.
-Yet, I'll leave this section until further confirmation. -Fatus]
+Yet, I will leave this section until further confirmation. - Fatus

 On your computer: